spang-lab/datatomb/README.md

 ### Immutability
 It is important to realize that data sets are immutable once they have been published.
 This is necessary to ensure the integrity of downstream analyses.
 Therefore, there are only two roles: creating datasets and reading datasets.
 Deletion will be possible but is only intended to remove entire chains of datasets or orphaned datasets.
 It is not possible to modify datasets (also not their metadata), if such a modified dataset is necessary, it has to be uploaded as a new dataset (and future analysis must be based on this new dataset).

+### Dataset handles
+handles to datasets are hashes (see glacier), not human-readable names as these may be used several times.
+It is still possible to give names to datasets and search for them.

 ### Chains of Datasets
 Often, data does not come out of nowhere, it is derived from other data.
 Therefore, datatomb stores a tree like structure and every dataset usually has one or more "parent" datasets (There may be no parent when the data is freshly created).